Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.german.txt

 HISTORY

+Version 6:
+-Added Russian version by Raza, stn & Arcanecoast Team
+- Imoen should not die instead of Ophyllis after interjecting into his (last) dialogue
+- Imoen should not loop her "arrival in hell" StringHead line.
+Her script action should not block the rest of the area script.
+- Imoen's generic kickout dialogue should not block the original dialogue at the and of SoD.
+- typo corrections

 Version 5:
 -Added SoD content
 -Changed mod organization to more optional components -More dialogues in BGII added (optional).
 -Content compatibility with Imoen Friendship mod added.